JSku-Systems/unet-bccd-segmentation/README.md

 * qualitative visualisation of predictions vs ground truth

-## How to Run </br>
-Open unet_bccd_segmentation.ipynb in Google Colab.

-Install dependencies using:
-pip install -r requirements.txt

-Download the BCCD dataset from Kaggle and place the images and masks in the expected directory structure.

-Run the notebook cells sequentially.

 ## Results </br>
 The model achieves stable optimisation and produces masks closely aligned with ground‑truth annotations.